 Onancock in Accomack County, Virginia — The American South (Mid-Atlantic)

 Topics.
-This historical marker is listed in this topic list: Settlements & Settlers.
-A significant historical year for this entry is 1950.
+This historical marker is listed in these topic lists: Fraternal or Sororal Organizations • War, US Civil.
+A significant historical date for this entry is June 2, 1840.

 Location.
-37° 42.709′ N, 75° 44.837′ W. Marker is in Onancock, Virginia, in Accomack County.
-Marker is on Market Street near Crockett Ave., on the right when traveling west.
+37° 42.725′ N, 75° 45.117′ W. Marker is in Onancock, Virginia, in Accomack County.
+Marker is at the intersection of South Street and Market Street, in the median on South Street.
 Touch for map.
 Marker is in this post office area: Onancock VA 23417, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 World Wars I and II (a few steps from this marker); Historic Cokesbury Church (within shouting distance of this marker); Historic Cemetery (within shouting distance of this marker); Chesapeake Lodge #158 (about 300 feet away, measured in a direct line); Site of the Home of Francis Makemie (about 400 feet away); Water: A Way of Life (approx. 0.2 miles away); Hopkins and Sons; Hopkins and Brothers Kerr Place (approx. ¼ mile away).
 Touch for a list and map of all markers in Onancock.

 Credits.
 This page was last revised on December 24, 2019.
 It was originally submitted on May 8, 2008, by Bill Pfingsten of Bel Air, Maryland.
 This page has been viewed 1,284 times since then and 73 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 8, 2008, by Bill Pfingsten of Bel Air, Maryland.